wazuh/wazuh-documentation/source/docker-monitor/monitoring_containers_activity.rst

     In the following examples, the configuration is done in the manager instance (*Docker host*) that collects the events sent from the agents (*Docker containers*).

-The configuration is pretty straightforward, it is only necessary to enable the wodle in the manager instance in the ``/var/ossec/etc/ossec.conf`` file.
-It will start a new thread to listen Docker events.
+The configuration is pretty straightforward, it is only necessary to enable the ``wodle`` in the manager instance in the ``/var/ossec/etc/ossec.conf`` file.
+It will start a new thread to listen to Docker events.

 .. code-block:: xml